-TRAINING COURSE | ONLINE ANALYSING MICRO DATA IN STATA 16-17, 23-24, 30 November - 1, 4 December 2023
+TRAINING COURSE | ONLINE ANALYSING MICRO DATA IN STATA9-10, 16-17, 23-24 and 26 September 2024

 TStat's Analysing Micro Data in Stata course offers participants a comprehensive introduction to the principle methodologies used in the analysis of micro data.
 Micro data, data which contains information at the level of a specific unit (such as individuals, firms or entities), has by its very nature become an increasingly important source of information offering researchers and policy makers an effective tool with which to obtain a more in-depth understanding of an array of political, socio-economic and public health phenomena.
 As such the collection and subsequent analysis of micro data over recent years has proved to be the key to policy formulation, the targeting of interventions and the subsequent monitoring and measurement of the impact of such interventions and policies.
-Whilst these techniques have been traditionally more applied in the field of economics, the increasing availability of micro data by researchers working in Political and Social Sciences, Biostatistics, Epidemiology and Public Health.
+Whilst these techniques have been traditionally more applied in the field of economics, the increasing availability of micro data has over recent years resulted in a steady increase in the analysis of micro data by researchers working in Political and Social Sciences, Biostatistics, Epidemiology and Public Health.